November 12, 2021

 After such hardships, Caterina was free again.
 She was installed as Countess of Forlì and adored by her citizens.

-But let's not forget that she had just lost a husband whom she loved so much and will mourn for yea-- no wait a second she's already found another man.
+But let's not forget that she had just lost a husband whom she loved and will mourn for yea-- no wait a second she's already found another man.

 End of Part 2.